-Often overused and broad-reaching, the term strategic planning has become another one of those vague buzz phrases that get tossed about with little to no real understanding of what it means.
+Often overused and broad-reaching, the term strategic planning has become another vague buzz phrase that gets tossed about with little to no real understanding of what it means.
 “I’ve developed an Internet strategy that will make us millions.”
-Simply electing to sell widgets on the Internet does not a business strategy make.
+However, simply electing to sell widgets on the Internet is not a business strategy.
 What is the market?
 Who are your competitors?
 Who will buy your product?
-These types of questions, along with many, many more, provide the foundation for developing a solid strategic plan.
+These types of questions and many, many more provide the foundation for developing a solid strategic plan.

 A successful business strategy is a combination of art and science.
 It turns a dynamic situation to your advantage to achieve your goals.
-A business strategy must include a set of (frequently interdependent) decisions and actions that define a company’s self vision in the competitive marketplace and increase the probability of reaching clearly defined business objectives.
-Put simply, it’s the plan to get from a struggling start-up to a successful venture.
+A business strategy must include a set of (frequently interdependent) decisions and actions that define a company’s self-vision in the competitive marketplace and increase the probability of reaching clearly defined business objectives.
+BSo plans to get from a struggling start-up to a successful venture.

 A basic business strategy addresses critical tasks, including:

 - Identifying external factors that affect the plan

 - Analyzing the Company’s options by considering its resources and the effects of the external environment

 - Developing strategies that will achieve the most desired results.

 - Evaluating the success of the strategic process as input to future decision-making.